Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - In any following encounter, do what your opponent did in the previous round.
 - This strategy is powerful for the following reasons
   - It’s simple.
-  - It follows the rule “you should do unto others as they do unto you”.
+  - It follows the rule "you should do unto others as they do unto you".
 - The idea of a module to detect cheating is an example of local integration between cognitive psychology and evolutionary psychology.
 - We evolved this module in response to our environment and its effects are seen in the Watson card selection experiment.